The Defector (Star Trek: The Next Generation): Plot

-The episode begins with Data exploring the human condition through acting in a Shakespearean play, Henry V. Captain Picard is giving Data some constructive criticism when he is notified by Commander Riker that a Romulan scout vessel is being pursued in the Neutral Zone.
-The scout vessel is under attack by a Romulan warbird, and they are approaching Federation space.
-The Enterprise moves to intercept the ship, causing the Warbird to cloak and return to Romulan space.
-The occupant of the ship is brought aboard the Enterprise, and claims he is Sub-Lieutenant Setal, an insignificant logistics clerk seeking to defect to the Federation after coming across information about a secret Romulan installation on the planet Nelvana III, within the Neutral Zone, that could sustain a large Romulan fleet.
+While Data is performing a scene from Shakespeare’s Henry V under Captain Picard's direction, they are interrupted by a notification that a Romulan scout vessel is fleeing a Romulan warbird through the Neutral Zone, and approaching Federation space.
+The Enterprise intercepts the ship, and the Warbird retreats.
+The occupant of the ship claims he is Sub-Lieutenant Setal, a logistics clerk seeking to defect to the Federation after learning about a secret Romulan installation on the planet Nelvana III, within the Neutral Zone, that could sustain a large Romulan fleet.

-Picard and his crew are skeptical of Setal's claims after he refuses to provide evidence, and Picard orders an investigation of Setal's reliability while the Federation relays to the Enterprise the Romulans are seeking Setal's return.
-After Setal's ship auto-destructs, the crew review the records of Setal's arrival, and believe the Romulans arranged Setal as part of an elaborate hoax.
+Picard and his crew are skeptical of Setal's claims after he refuses to provide evidence, and Picard orders an investigation of Setal's reliability.
+After Setal's ship auto-destructs, the crew review the records of his arrival, and suspect that the Romulans have arranged Setal's appearance as part of an elaborate hoax.
 Picard refuses to enter the Neutral Zone on the baseless claims.

-Setal confides to Data his defection came at a heavy price, he will never see Romulus or his family; Data attempts to alleviate Setal's feelings by taking him to a holodeck representation of Romulus.
-Setal dismisses the hologram, then reveals he is Admiral Jarok, a high-ranking officer who led a vicious campaign against several Federation outposts near the Neutral Zone.
-Jarok again beseeches Picard to investigate Nelvana III, but Picard refuses, and demands either Jarok provide information or he will be deemed a traitor.
-Jarok gives in to Picard's request, and gives detailed tactical information to Picard.
-Picard orders the Enterprise to Nelvana III.
+Setal confides to Data that his defection came at a heavy price; he will never see Romulus or his family again.
+Data attempts to alleviate Setal's feelings by taking him to a holodeck representation of Romulus.
+Setal dismisses the hologram, and reveals he is Admiral Jarok, a high-ranking officer who led a vicious campaign against several Federation outposts.
+Jarok again beseeches Picard to investigate Nelvana III, explaining that he has defected to protect his family from a possible war.
+After persuading Jarok to disclose detailed tactical information about Romulan capabilities, Picard orders the Enterprise to Nelvana III.

-After they arrive, the crew find the planet barren with no evidence of any installation, to Jarok's surprise.
-Unexpectedly, two Romulan warbirds de-cloak and fire upon the Enterprise.
-Picard realizes Jarok was used as a pawn by the Romulans, feeding him disinformation to lure the Federation into the Neutral Zone while disgracing Jarok.
-In response to Romulan commander Tomalak's demand for the Enterprise's surrender, Picard reveals he prepared for this: at his command, three Birds-of-Prey, sent by the Klingon Empire at Picard's request (as relayed by Worf), decloak and surround the warbirds, rendering the situation a stalemate.
-The Romulans re-cloak and retreat, allowing the Enterprise to leave.
-After the Enterprise left the Neutral Zone, the crew discover Jarok committed suicide... leaving behind a note for his family.
-While Data notes relations with the Empire make delivery of the letter impossible, Picard states 'as long as there are Romulans with Admiral Jarok's courage and conviction, it may, one day, be possible to deliver Jarok's letter home'.
+When they arrive, the crew find no evidence of any installation, to Jarok's surprise.
+Unexpectedly, two Romulan warbirds decloak and fire upon the Enterprise.
+Picard realizes Jarok was used as a pawn by the Romulans, feeding him disinformation to lure the Federation into the Neutral Zone.
+In response to Romulan commander Tomalak's demand for the Enterprise's surrender, Picard reveals that he prepared for this: three Klingon Birds-of-Prey, sent by the Klingon Empire at Picard's request, decloak and surround the warbirds, rendering the situation a stalemate.
+The Romulans retreat, allowing the Enterprise to leave.

+Soon, the crew discovers that Jarok has committed suicide, leaving behind a note for his family.
+While Data notes that relations with the Empire make delivery of the letter impossible, Picard states that as long as there are Romulans with Admiral Jarok's courage and conviction, it may, one day, be possible to deliver Jarok's letter.